-The Centre for Sustainable Chemical Technologies (CSCT) at the University of Bath has now launched a new joint PhD programme with Monash University, Australia.
-The Bath Monash Global PhD Programme will have its first intake in October this year.
+The Centre for Sustainable Chemical Technologies (CSCT) at the University of Bath has launched a joint PhD programme with Monash University, Australia.

 This project is one of a number that are in competition for up to four funded studentships.
 More details are available here: http://www.csct.ac.uk/study-with-us/

 Home institution: Monash University